 Mums customary first aid kit

 So, you’ve got your tooth brush, sun cream and passport – what else do you need?
 One of those things that you don’t really want to take but know you probably should is a small first aid kit.
 The basic medical essentials are absolutely necessary, to ensure that your trip goes without a hitch.
 It doesn’t have to be a full sized first aid box, just the essentials (Paracetamol, rehydration salts, plasters, small roll of bandages etc.).
 Even a minor incident can mean that you have to begin a search for the local pharmacy, where language and the names of medicines will be a challenge.
-A simple first aid kit can be purchased on line and could prevent a real pain.
+A simple first aid kit can be purchased online, check this site out and could prevent a real pain.

 I know this doesn’t go into your rucksack but it is important.
 Make sure you check out: Vaccinations for your travel destination.
 Back to the rucksack then, I didn’t want to make a big deal of this but a toilet roll is definitely a good idea.
 If you think it’s a bit bulky wrap all or part of one round a pencil or straw from McDonalds and then whip the straw out and you have a ‘mini roll’.
 You won’t regret it.

 Long distance travel is not the comfiest experience, even if, on your flight, you’re the lucky one with the window seat, hard plastic still isn’t the comfiest of materials to rest your head on.
 The best designs tend to be the neck pillows, easily portable and just a simple design.
 However, if your holiday includes frequent travel, your selected mode of transport tends to be the place where you can get some shut eye and recover from previous days’ exploits, and by having a simple object such as a travel pillow, your chances of getting some good kip will undoubtedly be a lot higher!